mingo99/verilog-autoinst.nvim/Readme.md

 ```

-You can register command name that you like, but you need to modify command in keymap for lazy-load.
+You can set `cmd` to change the command name, but you need to change the key mapping accordingly.
+And you can set `fmt` to format the instantiation template.

 ```lua
  {